MufliVamy/Mock-Interview-SYStem/README.md

 The AI Mock Interview System is a project that aims to help individuals prepare for job interviews by providing a simulated interview experience.
 The system utilizes two natural language processing (NLP) models: a T5 model for generating interview questions and a BERT model for evaluating the user's responses.

+**Please note that this is a basic implementation and may have limitations.
+**

 <img width="2026" alt="tldraw (1) (1)" src="https://github.com/MufliVamy/Mock-Interview-SYStem/assets/93393847/b00fb1e2-afc6-4b3c-9686-c839a83e08f2">